Nat1405/seng480/chapter.md

 ## Business Goals

-Our 5 business goals for Zulip:

-1. The Zulip team wishes for Zulip to be a more effective communication system than Slack, specifically for remote workers.
-This goal will be satisified if users of Zulip only need this single communication application and no longer need to use email and video meetings [1].
+1. The Zulip developers wish for Zulip to be a more effective communication system than Slack, specifically for remote workers.
+This goal will be satisified if users of Zulip need to use email and video meetings significantly less [1].
-2. The parent corperation of Zulip, Kandra Labs, wants Zulip to turn a profit from its enterprise and standard plans [2].
+2. The parent corporation of Zulip, Kandra Labs, wants Zulip to turn a profit from its enterprise and standard plans [2].
-3. The Zulip developers want Zulip to have an appealing visual design [3].
+3. The Zulip developers want Zulip to have an appealing and intuitive visual design that is friendly to new client or server users [3].
 4. The Zulip developers want to build out the API, bots, and integrations framework for both the server and client system [4].
 5. The Zulip developers want the Zulip server system to scale well to 10,000 users in a realm [3].